I bet you hear this question a lot.

 Ideas: A Bachelor of Medical Sonography/Graduate Diploma of Medical Sonography takes four years full-time on campus.
 Or you can complete a Graduate Diploma of Medical Ultrasound in 1.5 years after completing any 3-year undergraduate health degree.

 A midwifery degree takes 3 years, but entry is very competitive.
 Nursing is a 3-year degree and incredibly easy to enter, and you can add on a Graduate Diploma of Midwifery in 12-18 months (and then work as a nurse AND a midwife – gold in rural hospitals).

-Mila completed 2 psychology subjects through OUA at 16.
+Biomedical Science/Medicine – Mila studied 2 psychology subjects through OUA at 16, and completed them with high marks.
 She was accepted at four universities via QTAC into a Bachelor of Biomedical Science.
 She is currently studying Biomedical Science at Griffith University with plans to study postgraduate medicine.